ofajardo/raspberry-dropboxsync/README.md

 Setup:
 * Create a Dropbox Application and get the token.
+* The first time, upload all the files you want to synchronize to the Dropbox application folder.
+  This is important because the first time the script will just download everything from dropbox to local, overwriting whatever you have in there!
 * Save the token to a text file ".dropbox_token"
 * Put the token file in the root of the raspberry pi folder you want to synchronize.